AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### Level 3: Kaijū Exploits

-You learn certain Exploits at the Alternate Barbarian levels in the table below.
-These don't count against your number of Exploits Known and can't be switched upon gaining a level.
+You learn certain Exploits at the Alternate Barbarian Levels in the table below.
+These don't count against your number of Exploits Known and can't be switched upon gaining a Level.

 {{#small-text-table